immortalbob/MiniSearch_Intents/README.md

 - `how many days until Christmas`
 - `what day was January 1st 2000`

-## Timer
+## Roadmap

-Sets a timer that announces via TTS when done.
-Currently conflicts with Home Assistant's built-in Assist timer handling on some setups — under investigation.
+- **Timer** — TTS announcement on the originating satellite when a timer expires.
+Pending resolution of a conflict with Home Assistant's built-in timer intent handling.
+- **Compound unit conversion** — support for inputs like "5 ft 10 in" or "2 lb 4 oz".
+Pending — smaller LLMs (8B) tend to pre-convert before calling the tool, bypassing this feature.

 ## Part of the MiniNet stack